 Undergraduate Transfer Credit Policy

-Touro College welcomes transfer students and believes that appropriate credit for prior academic study plays an important role in the achievement of students’ degree completion.
+Touro University welcomes transfer students and believes that appropriate credit for prior academic study plays an important role in the achievement of students’ degree completion.
 The evaluation of prior study is an essential tool in advisement and degree planning.
-Transfer students seeking credits for previous academic work should therefore arrange to have an official transcript sent to the Office of Admissions of the College in which they seek to enroll at the beginning of their academic career at the College.
+Transfer students seeking credits for previous academic work should therefore arrange to have an official transcript sent to the Office of Admissions of the University in which they seek to enroll at the beginning of their academic career at the University.

 Credits are generally awarded after evaluation for liberal arts and sciences, business, education, computer science and social science courses that (a) are relevant to a student’s program of study, (b) are equivalent to courses offered at Touro, and (c) were completed with a minimum grade of C at an accredited institution.
 Courses from non-accredited institutions or organizations, even if recommended for credit by the American Council on Education, must be reviewed by the respective Departmental Chair before credit may be transferred.
 It may be necessary to schedule a meeting with department chairpersons if transfer credits are being offered to fulfill major, concentration, or other requirements.

-Touro College grants transfer credits for satisfactory course work completed in a traditional classroom setting, through distance education, and, upon evaluation of a portfolio, for experiential learning.
+Touro University grants transfer credits for satisfactory course work completed in a traditional classroom setting, through distance education, and, upon evaluation of a portfolio, for experiential learning.

-A maximum of six credits is generally granted for previous work completed in technical or professional programs not offered at Touro College or relevant to a student’s program of study.
+A maximum of six credits is generally granted for previous work completed in technical or professional programs not offered at Touro University or relevant to a student’s program of study.